calacuda/clay/README.md

 ### TODO:

-* add explicit return statements (currently functions "return" the last variable that was mentioned or the last value that computed. one can work around the lack of return statements through conditionals and variables)
-* make the rust part of the standard lib able to return values.
-* add unsigned numbers in the background to make math more accurate.
 * clean up the code (delete unneeded commented lines, fix cargo warnings, etc).
 * enable saving of byte code to a file.
 * add a token counter to the lexer (keeps track of how many tokens it has found.